 If a shark makes himself or herself known to you, whether in real life or through art, the media, or elsewhere – pay attention.
 There are no coincidences.
 Your spirit animal serves as a guide, bringing you messages from the supernatural world to help guide you during your human experience on Earth.

 According to Native American traditions, you don’t necessarily choose your spirit animals.
 Instead, they choose you.
 Your spirit animals might come to you in a vision quest or in another powerful experience that affects the course or your life and, thus, your soul’s journey.

 You may be a shark aficionado already, or you might only have a passing curiosity about them.
-Either way, I encourage to learn about these ancient beings because they have much to teach you.
+Either way, I encourage you to learn about these ancient beings because they have much to teach you.

 How do you know if the shark is your spirit animal?

 You may already know that the shark is one of your spirit animals.
 But if you’re still wondering, consider the questions below.
 As you read this post, you’ll learn more about sharks and the insights they can provide about your life.
 And if you’re curious about other animals who might be your spirit guides, you can take UniGuide’s spirit animal test.